Trusted Financial Advisors Working for the People of Canberra and Brisbane

 - Transition to Retirement (TTR) legislation introduced – Some TTR strategies offered significant tax advantages, did the couple take advantage of this to increase their super contributions?

-- Tax free pension for retirees over age 60 – does this change the retirement income goals?
+- Pension became tax-free for retirees over age 60 – does this change the retirement income goals?

 - Changes to the income and assets tests for the age pension – does this mean less retirement income for the couple?